 See below for a great Special Education Infographic:

 Don’t let a child’s disability prevent him or her from getting a great education.
-The purpose of special education is to enable students to grow to their fullest potential by providing a free appropriate public education designed to fit their unique and special needs!
+The purpose of special education is to enable students to grow to their fullest potential by providing a free appropriate public education designed to fit their unique needs!

 At NAPA Center, we incorporate a range of proven therapies and programs, including early intervention, that will speak to your child’s unique needs and help them achieve their full potential.